 There are also new matrix LED headlights, digital dials, a head-up display and massaging seats.

 Will it fit the kids?

 The new architecture means the car is 32mm longer and 35mm wider than the current Qashqai.
-This means more room for passengers and stuff.
-Boot will usefully hold another 50 litres over the current model too.
+This gives more room for passengers and bags in the cabin; the boot will usefully hold another 50 litres over the current model too.

-Interestingly, the proportional changes aren't just for practicality.
-Brown tells us that the changes are also to make the car look lower and wider, giving it better stance.
+The proportional changes aren't just for practicality.
+Brown tells us that the tweaks also make the car look lower and wider, giving it better stance.